learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 #### Trip

 - `Trip __init__(self, visitor, national_park, start_date, end_date)`
-  - Trip should be initialized with a visitor, national_park, start_date(str), end_date(str)
+  - Trip is initialized with a visitor, national_park, start_date(str), end_date(str)
 - `Trip property start_date`
   - Returns the trip's start_date
   - Start_date must be of type `str`
   - Start_date length must be greater or equal to 7 characters
-  - Should be in the format "September 1st"
+  - Is in the format "September 1st"
   - Should **be able** to change after the trip is created
 - `Trip property end_date`
   - Returns the trip's end_date
   - End_date must be of type `str`
   - End_date length must be greater or equal to 7 characters
-  - Should be in the format "September 1st"
+  - Is in the format "September 1st"
   - Should **be able** to change after the trip is created
 ### Object Relationship Methods and Properties